19hours/sg-statutes/Acts/Securities and Futures Act.md

 (a) the offers are made to no more than 50 persons within any period of 12 months;

-(b) none of the offers is accompanied by an advertisement making an offer or calling attention to the offer or intended offer; and
+(b) none of the offers is accompanied by an advertisement making an offer or calling attention to the offer or intended offer;

+[2/2009 wef 29/07/2009]

-(c) no selling or promotional expenses are paid or incurred in connection with each offer other than those incurred for administrative or professional services, or by way of commission or fee for services rendered by any of the persons specified in section 302B(1)(d)(i) to (v).
+(c) no selling or promotional expenses are paid or incurred in connection with each offer other than those incurred for administrative or professional services, or by way of commission or fee for services rendered by any of the persons specified in section 302B(1)(d)(i) to (v); and

+[2/2009 wef 29/07/2009]

 [1/2005]

+(d) no prospectus in respect of any of the offers has been registered by the Authority or, where a prospectus has been registered —

+(i) the prospectus has expired pursuant to section 299; or

+(ii) the person making the offer has before making the offer —

+(A) informed the Authority by notice in writing of its intent to make the offer in reliance on the exemption under this subsection; and

+(B) taken reasonable steps to inform in writing the person to whom the offer is made that the offer is made in reliance on the exemption under this subsection.

+[2/2009 wef 29/07/2009]

 (2) The Authority may prescribe such other number of persons in substitution for the number specified in subsection (1)(a).